ngdonna2020/Guide/README.md

 - To format font color: Right-click on the view, select "Format" and select the dropdown next to tooltip.
 Then select the color.
 OR Click on the tooltip button in the Marks area, highlight the text, and select desired color using the dropdown
 - When format the font at worksheet lvl, all fonts will be changed except for the ones in tooltip
 - Orange-Blue  diverging  palette  is  an  excellent  choice  for  both  colour  blind  and  sound-vision people.
+- When there are both + and – values for a field, the default range of values will use 2 color ranges.
+This is Diverging Palette
 - Field Names = [ORANGE], Parameters = [PURPLE]
+# How to...
+- format axis bold: Right click on axis, choose format, and then set to bold
+- bold tooltip: Right click format, and then under default worksheet formatting, choose tooltip and make it bold OR Click on tooltip in the marks card, and then make it bold OR Click on worksheet in menu bar, then tooltip, and then select bold option
+- italicize tooltip: Click on tooltip, select text, and use italics option OR Click Format from Menu bar, choose Font, and then edit tooltip option OR Click on worksheet in Menu, select tooltip, then use italic option
+- make rows or columns bold without affecting othersChoose format from Menu bar, select row or column, and select Bold under header optionRight click row or column, choose format.
+In font option click on bol
+-
 # Map
 - Can edit the map background etc using Map Layers